Vitamin E: Biosynthesis

-Photosynthesizing plants, algae and cyanobacteria synthesize tocochromanols, the chemical family of compounds made up of four tocopherols and four tocotrienols; in a nutrition context this family is referred to as Vitamin E. Biosynthesis starts with formation of the closed-ring part of the molecule as homogentisic acid (HGA).
+Photosynthesizing plants, algae, and cyanobacteria synthesize tocochromanols, the chemical family of compounds made up of four tocopherols and four tocotrienols; in a nutrition context this family is referred to as Vitamin E. Biosynthesis starts with formation of the closed-ring part of the molecule as homogentisic acid (HGA).
 The side chain is attached (saturated for tocopherols, polyunsaturated for tocotrienols).
 The pathway for both is the same, so that gamma- is created and from that alpha-, or delta- is created and from that the beta- compounds.
 Biosynthesis takes place in the plastids.

-As to why plants synthesize tocochromanols, the major reason appears to be for antioxidant activity.
+The main reason plants synthesize tocochromanols appears to be for antioxidant activity.
 Different parts of plants, and different species, are dominated by different tocochromanols.
-The predominant form in leaves, and hence leafy green vegetables is α-tocopherol.
-Location is in chloroplast membranes, in close proximity to the photosynthetic process.
-The function is to protect against damage from the ultraviolet radiation of sunlight.
-Under normal growing conditions the presence of α-tocopherol does not appear to be essential, as there are other photo-protective compounds, and plants that through mutations have lost the ability to synthesize α-tocopherol demonstrate normal growth.
-However, under stressed growing conditions such as drought, elevated temperature or salt-induced oxidative stress, the plants' physiological status is superior if it has the normal synthesis capacity.
+The predominant form in leaves, and hence leafy green vegetables, is α-tocopherol.
+Located in chloroplast membranes in close proximity to the photosynthetic process, they protect against damage from the ultraviolet radiation of sunlight.
+Under normal growing conditions, the presence of α-tocopherol does not appear to be essential, as there are other photo-protective compounds; plants that, through mutations, have lost the ability to synthesize α-tocopherol demonstrate normal growth.
+However, under stressed growing conditions such as drought, elevated temperature, or salt-induced oxidative stress, the plants' physiological status is superior if it has the normal synthesis capacity.

-Seeds are lipid-rich, to provide energy for germination and early growth.
+Seeds are lipid-rich to provide energy for germination and early growth.
 Tocochromanols protect the seed lipids from oxidizing and becoming rancid.
-The presence of tocochromanols extends seed longevity, and promotes successful germination and seedling growth.
+The presence of tocochromanols extends seed longevity and promotes successful germination and seedling growth.
 Gamma-tocopherol dominates in seeds of most plant species, but there are exceptions.
 For canola, corn and soy bean oils, there is more γ-tocopherol than α-tocopherol, but for safflower, sunflower and olive oils the reverse is true.
 Of the commonly used food oils, palm oil is unique in that tocotrienol content is higher than tocopherol content.
 Seed tocochromanols content is also dependent on environmental stressors.
 In almonds, for example, drought or elevated temperature increase α-tocopherol and γ-tocopherol content of the nuts.
-The same article mentions that drought increases the tocopherol content of olives, and heat likewise for soybeans.
+Drought increases the tocopherol content of olives, and heat likewise for soybeans.